 Often, anxiety is reduced by understanding how the plane flies, what turbulence is, etc. Find a kid-friendly page online, such as Dynamics of Flight, at the NASA site.

-Kids might also wonder: why do planes need to fly so high?
-Basically, the air at 30,000 feet is less than half as dense as the air at 5,000 feet; the plane can move faster through thinner air and needs less fuel.
+Kids might also wonder: Why do planes need to fly so high?
+Basically, the air at 30,000 feet is less than half as dense as the air at 5,000 feet; the plane can move faster through the thinner air and needs less fuel.
 Also, conditions are smoother above the clouds.

 The Day of the Flight: Eat Nutritiously

 Avoid sugars and refined carbohydrates.
 Don't fall into the trap of your nervous child with too many treats: this could be a recipe for a jittery mood.

 Arrive at the airport in plenty of time: rushing will increase the child's anxiety.
 Take it easy, be relaxed!